What to expect when you lose your hair to cancer.

+Do something you normally wouldn't do.
+Because this little chapter of life 'isn't normal.'
+So why not embrace it.
 Wear a big turban.
 Or a pink wig.
-Or if you have the lady balls, free your head and own it.
+Or if you have the lady balls, go bald and beautiful and own it.
 This is not going to apply every day because cancer is by no means fun every day.
 But there will be some days that you feel like being your sassy self and so go big!

 There will be days when you get pity stares, looks of confusions and tiny kids pointing their finger and loudly questioning your hair situation in the middle of a crowded Coles on a Sunday afternoon.
 It can be hard.
 But remember you are a bloody badass cancer warrior.
 Hold your head up high my girl, you’re doing great.